How to Choose & Use Hiking Poles: A Foolproof Guide

 Quick Lock/Flick Lock/Lever Lock/Speed Lock/Power Lock by any other name is a cam lock mechanism holding the three poles together.
 The cam lock consists of 3 parts – the lever, the collar, and the tension adjuster.
 When the lever is closed (folded in next to the pole) it compresses a cam that squeezes the two poles together, one pole inside the other.
 The resulting joint is stronger than either pole on its own.

 An adjustment wheel on a threaded piece (a fancy screw) allows tension adjustment.
 Some adjusters can be finger turned, some require a tool.
 If you have to force the lever closed or opened, the tension is too tight.
 When a lever is too tight on a carbon pole it could cause it to crack.
 If the poles collapse with the lever closed, the tension is too loose.
 More often than not, it only takes a quarter to half turn of the adjuster to get it just right.
 Note that temperature and vibration contribute to changes at the pole connections during the course of a day.
-It is wise to check the connections once in a while.
+It is wise to check the connections before each hike by putting much of your weight onto the pole – adjust as needed.

 Metal lever locks are durable and often found on premium poles.
 Fiber reinforced plastic has proven to be quite durable on mid-level poles.
 Hard plastic lever locks (such as those found on cheaper poles) tend to develop small cracks over time.
 These poles are good for occasional day hike use near home but not for heavy backpacking in rugged terrain and remote locations where you need total reliability.